 If you’ve gotten out of the habit of being thankful, it’s time to get back into spiritual shape.
 Every morning, as soon as the alarm goes off, make a habit of thanking God for a new day — and ask Him for guidance as you embark on new victories and challenges in the hours ahead.

-God wants us to be filled with joy and happiness, so seek His will and live in your life daily.
+God wants us to be filled with joy and happiness, so seek His will in your life daily.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” - Philippians 4:6 – 7 (NIV)

 “God is our refuge and strength, an ever-present help in trouble.
 Therefore we will not fear, though the earth give way and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.” - Psalm 46:1-3 (NIV)

 “Cast all your anxiety on Him because he cares for you.” - 1 Peter 5:7 (NIV)

 The next time you feel squeezed or pressed by circumstances, push back against that negativity with prayer.
 Once you’ve talked to God about what’s bothering you, thank Him for hearing and understanding what you’re going through.